Squadron Leader I K P Cross DFC RAFO - 103 Sqn

 The final plans were drawn up and on the night of the 24th March 1944 the breakout began.
 When the tunnellers broke through the surface they found that the tunnel was a few yards short of the trees.
 The escape went ahead but, after 76 prisoners had got away, a sentry patrolling outside the camp spotted one of the escapers and raised the alarm.

 Of the 76 who escaped 3 reached England, Flight Lieutenant Jens Muller RAF - Norwegian, Flight Lieutenant Peter Bergland RAF - Norwegian and Flight Lieutenant Bram Van der Stok RAF - Dutch.
 The rest were recaptured.
 4 were sent to Sachsenhausen concentration camp, 2 to Colditz with 1 imprisoned in Berlin and another to a POW camp at Barth.
 15 were returned to Sagan.

-The remaining 50 including Squadron Leader Bushell were all murdered by the Gestapo on the orders of Heinrich Himmler.
+The remaining 50 including Squadron Leader Bushell were all murdered by the Germans on the orders of Heinrich Himmler.